 BusyKid is an ingenious website that takes the idea of teaching kids the value of money with a job board and digitizes it while including the concepts of sharing and saving.

 Simply go to the site, open a free account then add your kids to it.
 Next, choose from a list of chores to assign them, along with a deadline.
 For each chore or job, you also need to set points that your child earns upon completion.

 The points become a “currency system” that My Job Chart intends will teach children more about money.
 Children are free to save, spend or share the points they earn.
 And the “spend” is linked to rewards like a bedtime story or anything they want from Amazon, which you get to add.
 My Job Chart also offers mobile apps.

 The term “hacks,” as used at this site, may be as simple as adding an embellishment, some others may require power tools and lots of ingenuity.
-Think: Turning a simply IKEA framed mirror into a jewelry storage vault, by simply adding a couple of a hinges.
-Or a laundry organizer from IKEA kitchen cabinets.
+Think: Turning a simply IKEA framed mirror into a jewelry storage vault, by simply adding a couple of hinges.
+Or a laundry organizer made from IKEA kitchen cabinets.

 Well, head on over to IkeaHackers to find out what that’s all about.
 In the meantime, take a look at my favorite IKEA hack of all time.